 Fergus looks to be having a blast in M12A, as is Paul at the other end of the competitor spectrum, M70L.
 Gramp traditionally do well on Short courses and today’s tradition bearers are Adrian, Hugh, Gary and Kevin.

 Yippee!
 We have enough interest in the new design GRAMP jackets to place an order so if you want one too email Ros via mapping@grampoc.com asap and by June 23rd at the latest.
+Tell her what you want (it’s not too late to bang in an order for a top too) and what size and she’ll give you the Gramp account details for a bank transfer.
+Tops: £34 Jackets £61 Designs and link to sizing chart below:

 Gramp Tops

 The tops are made by Scimitar from performance fabric, with short sleeves, a zipped collar and the striking design features two lots of contours, taken from Robin Sloan’s original 1972 Blackhall map and the updated 2022 Glen Dye map, plus our birthday strapline “50 years of running on the wild side”.
-Cost is ยฃ34 each including VAT and shipping – adult sizes only.
+Cost is £34 each including VAT and shipping – adult sizes only.
+(We have some older style children’s tops free to a good home.)

 These lightweight jackets don’t have a hood but do feature zipped back pocket and long sleeves with elasticated cuffs, similar to those other club jackets that you often see swaggering around assembly areas.
-The design is the Blackhall/Glen Dye combo same as the tops.ย
+The design is the Blackhall/Glen Dye combo same as the tops. £61 (again, including VAT and shipping) per jacket, adult sizes only.

 Please contact Ros Nicholson by June 23rd either via mapping@grampoc.com or at the Seaton Park Summer Series event on 18th to order jackets/tops.